af-inet/kubestash/README.md

 Instead of writing a ton of yaml to inject your secrets into each container, simply run:

-`kubestash push SECRET DEPLOYMENT`
+`kubestash inject SECRET DEPLOYMENT`

 and each container in DEPLOYMENT will now have each key-value from SECRET.

-## Key interpolation between Credstash and Kubernetes.
+## key interpolation between credstash and kubernetes.

 Kubernetes will only let you store secrets if the key conforms to DNS_SUBDOMAIN.
 [1] [2]